selina-bian-1122/selina-bian-1122/README.md

 ## 📊 Key Projects

+- **Finance GraphRAG Engine (Apr 2025–May 2025)**
+  Engineered a Python-based RAG pipeline that converts SEC 10-K filings into a Neo4j knowledge graph and uses LangChain + OpenAI to power financial Q&A, with a Streamlit interface for rapid prototyping.

+- **E-commerce Customer Churn Prediction & Segmentation ML Project (Jan 2025–Mar 2025)**
+  Built an XGBoost model with 98% recall using SMOTE and 20+ engineered features, and segmented users via K-Means and RFM to drive targeted retention strategies projected to reduce churn by 35%.

 - **Airbnb New User Analysis Data Management Project (Oct 2024–Dec 2024)**
   Designed and implemented a SQL-based data pipeline to integrate and clean 1M+ records across five datasets, and conducted EDA to improve booking predictions by 20%.